solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acp:apply </acp/research#p1> .
 ```

-Note that `</weekly-status/2021-04-28/report.acp>` is basically a copy of `</weekly-status/.acp>`.
-In the current proposal, all resources in ACP have their own associated effective Access Control Resource.
+Note that the triples in `</weekly-status/2021-04-28/report.acp>` are generated from the statements in `</weekly-status/.acp>`.
+All resources in ACP have their own associated effective Access Control Resource.

 The same logic thus applies here as for access to the container.
 To know which credentials to present, a digital actor will need to know the contents of `</acp/research>`.
 But access to that is only granted to members of that research organization.